thomjur/home_page/cv.md

 - Supervisors: Professor Alexander-Kenneth Nagel and Jens Schlamelcher

 **FernUniversität Hagen**, since October 2017
-BA, Studying Computer Sciences and Mathematics on a part-time basis
+BA, Studying Computer Science and Mathematics on a part-time basis

 - currently 100 CP (May 2022)